DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 I think that you can use your user account as exclusive with automatic logon while having its chroot at zero.

 So.
 Create another user and just sudo chown that user whole system file permission from recovery console except /root/ folder which should be over allocated with root permissions.
-It is chown user:user */*/*/*/*/* or chown user:user /*/*/*/*/*/* and keep going back on the length without chmod command.
+It is chown user:user "*/*/*/*/*/*" or chown user:user "/*/*/*/*/*/*" and keep going back until chown user:user / on the length without chmod command.
 This user has chroot and cpu in limits.conf /etc/security at 0.
 Thus your main user that you will use can be exclusive.

 You get error like WARNING: cannot start document portal: Can't mount path /run/user/1000/doc.
 Fix it yourself for applications coming with DEBIAN.
 All after /etc/sudoers is that user except that /etc/sudoers folder. /etc/sudoers.d is that user and /etc/sudoers/README is that user and if you have ZFS then /etc/sudoers.d/zfs is that user from recovery console and finally for logged on user /usr/bin/sudo is root and it needs the chmod which is chmod 4755 /usr/bin/sudo